convisoappsec/conviso-docs/docs/quickstart/security-analyst-quickstart.md

 With this data, you can measure developer engagement and the impact of secure coding practices.

-This view provides Security Champions with insights into the effectiveness of secure coding efforts within the team.
+This view provides Security Analysts with insights into the effectiveness of secure coding efforts within the team.
 It highlights proactive measures taken by developers and celebrates key contributors, encouraging a culture of security awareness and continuous improvement.
 This helps Champions support and guide developers in building secure software from the ground up.

 [Click here](../platform/dashboard.md) to view more information about the Conviso Platform Dashboard.